whuang67/STAT-in-R/STAT542/README.md

 ## Assignments

 For the course of STAT 542, there are four assignments which covers basically all Machine Learning Algorithms in total.
 These assignments also require **R**.

+## Course Materials

+The folder [Course](https://github.com/whuang67/STAT-in-R/tree/master/STAT542/Course) contains part of the supporting files for this project and assignments.